acuppy/speaking-proposals/proposals/difficult-conversations.md

 The talk is broken into five parts:

 - The six human needs (basic and spiritual)
-- The triad (physiology, language and focus)
+- The triad (physiology, language, and focus)
-- Stacking not distracting (“and” not “but” and other conditional language)
+- Stacking not distracting (“and” not “but” and conditional language)
 - Gaining leverage without force
 - Changing “state” to drive change